Breadstick-Productions/calamarch/README.md

 If you're using intel graphics, install `vulkan-intel` and `lib32-vulkan-intel`

+In general, multiple Vulkan drivers can coexist, however with NVIDIA sometimes the NVIDIA Vulkan drivers may not be detected if other drivers are installed.
+Make sure you are using either "Hybrid" or "NVIDIA/AMD" graphics mode through Optimus Manager on a dual GPU laptop.

 It is always good to install the 32-bit packages too (WINE requires them)

 https://wiki.archlinux.org/title/Vulkan#Installation